Ed Wood: Early years

 Wood's father worked for the United States Post Office as a custodian, and his family relocated numerous times around the United States.
 Eventually, they settled in Poughkeepsie, New York, where Wood was born in 1924.
 According to his second wife, Kathy O'Hara, Wood's mother Lillian would dress him in girl's clothing when he was a child because she had always wanted a daughter (Wood had one brother, several years younger than himself).
 For the rest of his life, Wood crossdressed, infatuated with the feel of angora on his skin.

 During his childhood, Wood was interested in the performing arts and pulp fiction.
 He collected comic books and pulp magazines, and adored movies, especially Westerns, serials, and the occult.
 Buck Jones and Bela Lugosi were two of his earliest childhood idols.
-He often skipped school in order to watch motion pictures at the local movie theater, where stills from last week's films would often be thrown into the trash by theater staff, allowing Wood to salvage the images, and to add to his extensive collection.
+He often skipped school in order to watch motion pictures at the local movie theater, where stills and lobby cards from last week's films would often be thrown into the trash by theater staff, allowing Wood to salvage the images, and to add to his extensive collection.

 On his 12th birthday, in 1936, Wood received as a gift his first movie camera, a Kodak "Cine Special".
-One of his first pieces of footage showed the airship Hindenburg passing over the Hudson River at Poughkeepsie, shortly before its disastrous crash at Lakehurst, New Jersey.
+One of his first pieces of footage showed the airship Hindenburg passing over the Hudson River at Poughkeepsie, hours before its disastrous crash at Lakehurst, New Jersey.
 One of Wood's first paid jobs was as a cinema usher, and he also sang and played drums in a band.
 Subsequently, he formed a quartet called "Eddie Wood's Little Splinters" in which he sang and played multiple stringed instruments.

 Military service

 In 1942, Wood enlisted at age 17 in the United States Marine Corps, just months after the attack on Pearl Harbor.
 Assigned to the 2nd Defense Battalion, he reached the rank of corporal before he was discharged in 1946 at age 21.
-Although Wood reportedly claimed to have faced strenuous combat (including having his front teeth knocked out by a Japanese soldier), his actual military adventures included recovering bodies on Betio following the Battle of Tarawa, and experiencing minor Japanese bombing raids on Betio and the Ellice Islands.
+Although Wood reportedly claimed to have faced strenuous combat (including having his front teeth knocked out by a Japanese soldier whom he then stabbed to death in a rage), his actual military adventures included recovering bodies on Betio following the Battle of Tarawa and experiencing minor Japanese bombing raids on Betio and the Ellice Islands.
 A recurring filariasis infection left him performing clerical work for the remainder of his enlistment.
-His dental extractions were carried out over several months by Navy dentists, unconnected to any combat.
+His wartime dental extractions were carried out over several months by Navy dentists, unconnected to any combat.
 Wood had false teeth that he would slip out from his mouth when he wanted to make his wife Kathy laugh, showing her a big toothless grin.
 Wood later claimed that he feared being wounded in battle more than he feared being killed, mainly because he was afraid a combat medic would discover him wearing a pink bra and panties under his uniform during the Battle of Tarawa.